Jonny Rowell: Move to Belgium

+FC Eindhoven

-Rowell turned down a new contract with Waasland-Beveren at the end of the 2014–15 season to pursue a deal elsewhere.
-However, he missed out on a season of football because of deals falling through and broken promises.
+After leaving Waasland-Beveren, Rowell missed out on a season of football because of deals falling through and broken promises.
 In August 2016, Rowell signed for Eerste Divisie side FC Eindhoven.
+Rowell made 13 appearances for the Dutch side.

+Return to Belgium

-Rowell made 13 appearances for the Dutch side before moving back to Belgium signing for Berchem Sport in January 2018.
+Rowell moved back to Belgium signing for Berchem Sport in January 2018.

-Rowell signed for Belgian National Division 1 side Dender EH in August 2018.
+In August 2018, Rowell signed for Belgian National Division 1 side Dender EH.
 In September 2020, Dender coach Regi Van Acker confirmed that he had turned a transfer bid for Rowell from fellow National Division 1 side K.S.V.
 Roeselare.
 On 21 April 2021, Rowell signed a two-year contract extension with Dender.
+Rowell spent the majority of the 2022–23 struggling with injuries and made only 16 league appearances with Dender back in the Challenger Pro League.
+Despite this, at the end of the season, he signed a new contract to keep him at the club until 2024.
+Following Dender's promotion to the Belgian Pro League, it was announced in June 2024 that Rowell had left the club following the expiration of his contract.
+He made 94 appearances for the club in all competitions.

 Personal life

 Rowell attended Emmanuel College in Gateshead.
 He has dual British–Belgian nationality.
 He is a fan of his local side Premier League side Newcastle United, the side where Rowell spent eight years as a junior but Rowell also follows the results of his former club Hartlepool.

 In December 2018, he got married and on 1 September 2019, his wife gave birth to their son Jack.
 Only five days later, Rowell scored in a 2-0 derby win for Dender EH against RWD Molenbeek – a game that his wife insisted he played in.